trendscenter/dad-torch/assets/AdvancedTraining.md

  def new_metrics(self):
         r"""
-        User can override to supply desired implementation of easytorch.core.metrics.ETMetrics().
+        User can override to supply desired implementation of dad_torch.core.metrics.ETMetrics().
-            Example: easytorch.metrics.Prf1a() will work with precision, recall, F1, Accuracy, IOU scores.
+            Example: dad_torch.metrics.Prf1a() will work with precision, recall, F1, Accuracy, IOU scores.
         """
         return easytorch.Prf1a()

 def new_averages(self):
     r""""
-    Should supply an implementation of easytorch.metrics.ETAverages() that can keep track of multiple averages.
+    Should supply an implementation of dad_torch.metrics.ETAverages() that can keep track of multiple averages.
         Example: multiple loss, or any other values.
     """
     return easytorch.ETAverages(num_averages=1)